 Wind Range 12+ knots

-The Monster is a class standard design that has been the dominant spinnaker in the class for years.
+The full radial Monster is a class standard design that has been the dominant spinnaker in the class for years.
 It is an all-purpose spinnaker and performs well throughout the wind range and over a wide variety of courses.
 The Monster is primarily built from AirX 600 Nylon that we have specially made just for Soling spinnakers.
 This cloth is made by Bainbridge Sailcloth, and comes in right on the class minimum weight and offers light weight with low stretch.